AdiKsOnDev/linear-cli/docs/installation.rst

 .. code-block:: bash

    # For bash
-   linear-cli completion install bash
+   linear completion install bash

    # For zsh
-   linear-cli completion install zsh
+   linear completion install zsh

    # For fish
-   linear-cli completion install fish
+   linear completion install fish

 See the completion installation instructions displayed after running the command.